QiufanLin/ImageTranslation/README.md

 ## Test/reload a trained model
 > python model.py --method=? --phase=test

 ("?" stands for a method.
-Method 1 and Method 2 have to be executed consecutively.)
+Method 1 and Method 2 have to be executed consecutively. "./examples" contains saved reconstructed images from each method.)

 method == 1: Step 1 of our model.